akamac/akamac.github.io/content/post/2013-07-19-must-read-posh-book.md

   - book
   - payette
   - powershell
-layout: aside
+type: aside
+draft: true
 ---

-If you start learning PowerShell then reading <a href="http://www.amazon.com/Windows-PowerShell-Action-Second-Edition/dp/1935182137" title="Windows PowerShell in Action, 2nd Edition" target="_blank">Windows PowerShell in Action, 2nd Edition</a> by Bruce Payette is a must!
+If you start learning PowerShell then reading [Windows PowerShell in Action, 2nd Edition](http://www.amazon.com/Windows-PowerShell-Action-Second-Edition/dp/1935182137) by Bruce Payette is a must!
 He is among the principal members of PowerShell team and explain guts of the language in detail.

 Again, MUST READ!